Learned iterative networks: An operator learning perspective: Numerical examples

-We will conclude this chapter with a numerical study on performance differences for various formulations of the reconstruction operator.
+Let us illustrate some concepts in this survey with a numerical study on performance differences for various formulations of the reconstruction operator.
 One goal is to understand to what extend the different formulations in result in performance differences.
 Naturally, a comprehensive study on all choices is out of scope, but we aim to give a intuition here on the influence of such design choices.

 In the first part we will examine the discussed unrolling schemes for linear inverse problems under largely same training schemes.
-In the second part we will shortly present recent results for nonlinear inverse problems and the influence of update directions for the learned reconstruction, together with a comparison of greedy vs. end-to-end training relevant for expensive nonlinear problems.
+In the second part we will shortly present recent results for non-linear inverse problems and the influence of update directions for the learned reconstruction, together with a comparison of greedy vs. end-to-end training relevant for expensive non-linear problems.